 The CURS Scholar-in-Residence Program is designed to encourage faculty members in the College of Arts and Sciences to develop and submit research proposals to external funding sources.
 This competitive program provides a course buy-out and funds for proposal development expenses so that faculty members in the social and behavioral sciences can develop large, ideally interdisciplinary, research proposals.
 In addition, the CURS Scholar-in-Residence will have full administrative support from the Center’s financial and clerical support staff.
 The Center is able to offer the Scholar-in-Residence program through support from the Dean’s Office in the College of Arts and Sciences.
-Twenty CURS Scholars-in-Residence have generated more than $2.2 million in grant funds through this program.
+Twenty-one CURS Scholars-in-Residence have generated more than $2.2 million in grant funds through this program.